 Understanding why claims (1) – (3) are nonsense requires more explanation.

 Claim #1 is that a convention for proposing amendments is a “constitutional convention.”
-Why, then does the Constitution call it a “convention for proposing amendments” instead?
+Why, then does the Constitution instead call it a “convention for proposing amendments”?
 The reason is that the two kinds of conclaves are not the same.
-Professor Ann Stuart Diamond observed nearly 40 years ago, a constitutional convention is charged with drafting, proposing, and sometimes adopting, a new basic charter.
-A convention for proposing amendments is charged with drafting and proposing one or more amendments to that charter.
-James Madison added that in our system the first is “plenipotentiary,” while the second operates subject to the “forms of the constitution.”
+Professor Ann Stuart Diamond observed nearly 40 years ago that a constitutional convention is charged with drafting, proposing, and sometimes adopting, a NEW constitution.
+A convention for proposing amendments is charged with drafting and proposing one or more amendments to the EXISTING Constitution.
+In the words of Article V, the convention is to propose measures that, if ratified, “shall be valid to all Intents and Purposes, as Part of THIS Constitution”—not some new one.
+And in the words of James Madison, a constitutional convention is “plenipotentiary,” while an amendments convention operates subject to the “forms of the constitution.”

 In fact the term “constitutional convention” was not applied to an Article V gathering until the 20th century.
 The earliest usages apparently were mistakes, but opponents eventually seized on the mislabeling as a propaganda device.
 As Professor Diamond noted, the constitutional convention label is “a rhetorical ploy to terrify sensible people.”

-We have had many interstate conventions that proposed amendments, but, interestingly enough, no one has ever referred to them as “constitutional conventions.”
-They include the 1754 Albany Congress, which proposed a plan of colonial union; the First Continental Congress, which institutionalized interstate cooperation; the 1780 Hartford Convention, which formally recommended amending the Articles of Confederation; the 1786 Annapolis Convention, which also was called to recommend amendments; the 1814 Hartford Convention, which proposed constitutional amendments; and the 1861 Washington Conference Convention, which proposed a complicated constitutional amendment to avert the Civil War.
-Rather, the term “constitutional convention” is targeted only at Article V and only “to terrify sensible people.”
+We have had many interstate conventions that proposed amendments: the 1754 Albany Congress, which proposed a plan of colonial union; the First Continental Congress, which institutionalized interstate cooperation; the 1780 Hartford Convention, which formally recommended amending the Articles of Confederation; the 1786 Annapolis Convention, which also was called to recommend amendments; the 1814 Hartford Convention, which proposed constitutional amendments; and the 1861 Washington Conference Convention, which proposed a complicated constitutional amendment to avert the Civil War.

 Runaway claim #2 is that an American convention is an inherently uncontrollable body—that conventions are instruments of the people’s sovereign will, and the gaps in Article V leave the convention for proposing amendments unbridled.
 You can marshal a few writers in support of that opinion, and in the middle of the American Revolution a few state conventions acted that way because their legislatures were not operating.
 But the notion that a convention is sovereign runs contrary to both prevailing practice and established law: Throughout American history almost all conventions have been limited by topic.
 And under established constitutional law, assemblies operating under Article V derive all their authority exclusively from the Constitution, and their power is limited accordingly.
 To take one example: A state convention commissioned to consider only a particular amendment can be limited to that purpose.
 In Re Opinions of the Justices, 204 N.C.
 306, 172 S.E.
 474 (1933).